Karamlesh: After Iraq War

 Karemlash was relatively calm following the US-led Iraq War.
 In late 2003, the town came briefly under the control of the 101st Airborne Division (377th Parachute Field Artillery Battalion).

 The town showed strong support towards the Assyrian Democratic Movement during the parliamentary and local elections in 2005, 2007 and 2010.
-The town also received thousands of Chaldeans and other Christian refugees from other parts of the country after waves of violence against them.
+The town also received thousands of Assyrian and other Christian refugees from other parts of the country after waves of violence against them.
 In response to the influx of refugees, Sarkis Aghajan and the Supreme Committee of Christian Affairs built and renovated new homes, churches, cemeteries, infrastructure and a complex for Armenian Refugees, among other improvements.

 On August 6, 2014, the Islamic State of Iraq and Syria took over the town, causing all of its inhabitants to flee to Erbil.
-During their occupation of the city, they burned an 80-year-old Chaldean woman to death for "failing to comply with the strict laws of the Islamic State" and destroyed a large portion of the historic Mar Behnam Monastery.
+During their occupation of the city, they burned an 80-year-old Assyrian woman to death for "failing to comply with the strict laws of the Islamic State" and destroyed a large portion of the historic Mar Behnam Monastery.

 On October 24, 2016, the city was liberated by the Iraqi Army, which on the same day, returned crosses to the domes of some of the main churches.